"America deserved 9/11, dude. Fuck it, I'm saying it."

 Legacy and Current Work: The Streamer Who Changed Political Media

-As of 2025, Hasan remains one of the most influential voices on the American left and one of the most controversial.
+As of early 2026, Hasan remains one of the most influential voices on the American left.
+And one of the most controversial.

-His influence extends beyond his own platform.
+His reach extends beyond his own platform.
 NPR has explored how he and similar creators are reshaping how young men engage with politics.
 Politicians like Zohran Mamdani have appeared on his streams.
 Alexandria Ocasio-Cortez played video games with him.
+Democrats are eyeing his stream as a strategic stop for midterm campaigns.

 The question isn't whether Hasan matters.
 It's what his prominence means for political discourse.